-The study team may have the constraint of time and therefore, it may not give sufficient opportunity for the participatory groups to develop their ideas.
+The study team may suffer from constraint of time, and therefore, it may not give sufficient opportunity for the participatory groups to develop their ideas.
 This may have a dampening effect upon the spirit of participation.
-Even where there is a shortage of time the impression of rushing through should not be conveyed to the group.
-The time constraint can be managed by other methods like reducing the number of exercises and focusing on the target groups.
+Even if there is a shortage of time, any impression of rushing through should not be conveyed to the group.
+The time constraint can be managed by other methods such as reducing the number of exercises and focusing on the target groups.

-5. Emphasize Statistics and Quantitative Data
+5. Emphasize on Statistics and Quantitative Data

-The participatory exercises do not focus the quantitative data or statistics.
+The participatory exercises do not focus on the quantitative data or statistics.
 PLA emphasizes upon the perception and the experiences of the village community.
-However for facilitating the report writing work, interview schedule method has been included as part-I in this handbook to collect basic data at village level.
+However for facilitating the report writing work, interview schedule method has been included as Part-I in this Manual to collect basic data at village level.

-6. Difficulty in Finding the Right Question to Ask
+6. Difficulty in Finding the Right Question to ask

 This difficulty arises where the study team assumes an oversized role in the proceedings.
 However, the important thing is that the team should know its opening gambit.
 The success of the exercise lies in how the subject is introduced and how the group is led into discussion.
-Therefore, the study team should carefully discuss its opening maneuvers.
+Therefore, the study team should carefully discuss its opening manoeuvre.